Loui Sand

-Loui Nelum Sandamali Sand (born Louise Sand; 27 December 1992 in Modara, Sri Lanka), is a Swedish handball player.
+Loui Nelum Sandamali Sand (born Louise Sand; 27 December 1992 in Modara, Sri Lanka) is a Swedish handball player.
 In January 2019, Sand announced his retirement from handball due to gender dysphoria.
+In 2021, he made a comeback in handball, as he signed a contract with the Swedish Kärra HF's men's team, becoming the first trans professional handball player in Sweden.